 I spent much of my early childhood in Germany and Africa – where I read every book on my parents’ shelves, loved the patterns and colours all round me and learned to make lino-cuts.

-I continued to paint and pot and draw and finally turned to more or less full-time art in the mid-90s having first embarked on courses in Art and Design, Textiles and Ceramics at Newark College.
-There to my surprise I won a prize – which turned out to be a commission to create a mural (6’x24’) for a local firm.
-My City and Guilds design work was shortlisted for a medal.
+I finally turned seriously to art in the mid-90s, after courses in Art and Design, Textiles and Ceramics at Newark and Sherwood College.
+I won a prize which to my horror involved creating a mural 8’x24’ for a local firm!
+My City and Guilds design work was then shortlisted for a medal, which gave me confidence to continue.
 My first solo show soon followed and I have been exhibiting and selling work ever since.

-I’ve shown work all over the UK and have had numerous solo exhibitions in private and public galleries, especially in the North and Midlands where I lived for many years.
-I’ve done commissions, workshops and projects and talks.
-I’ve also helped to run Open Studio schemes and now take part in the Brighton and other festivals and regularly show work at the Affordable Art Fairs.
-My work is in private and public collections in the UK, France, Germany, US and Tasmania.
+I’ve shown work all over the UK, with many solo exhibitions in private and public galleries.
+I’ve undertaken commissions, workshops and projects and talks.
+I’ve helped to run Open Studio schemes and now take part in the Brighton Festival.
+I regularly show work at the Affordable and other Art Fairs.
+My work is in private and public collections all over the world.